the remote control

 Speed How quickly patterns on screen can move (Only used in Analog and Bloom Mode)

-Color Range How much the color can vary from the base color
+Color Range How much that color can vary

-Light-show Modes change how Emotiscope reacts to sound.
+Light Modes change how Emotiscope looks or reacts to sound.
 Not all songs will work well with every mode, but every song has at least one that will.
 There’s many to choose from, so here’s a quick break down:

 ANALOG